 Why is a booster dose of the COVID-19 vaccine needed and who should get it?

-The Centers for Disease Control and Prevention (CDC) is recommending a booster dose of the COVID-19 vaccine for people who meet certain criteria.
-Rick Scott, MD, explained why this dose is needed and who should get it.
+The Centers for Disease Control and Prevention (CDC) is recommending a booster dose of the COVID-19 vaccine for anyone 18 and older.
+Helmut Albrecht, MD, explained why this dose is needed and who should get it.

 Why is another dose needed?

 The delta variant has changed just enough from the original virus to penetrate some of the protection of the vaccine.
 Also, protection starts to lessen over time and as new strains of the disease appear.

 “The vaccine companies are finding that a booster dose administered six months after the initial vaccination can dramatically increase the amount of circulating antibodies,” said Dr. Albrecht.
 “This booster dose will provide protection but not complete immunity.”

 He said the vaccine is still extremely effective against severe disease, hospitalization and death.